2024–25 NFL playoffs: NFC: Washington Commanders 23, Tampa Bay Buccaneers 20

 This was the first playoff matchup between Tampa Bay and Washington since the 2020 NFC Wild Card, when the Buccaneers won 31–23 over the then-Washington Football Team, en route to their win in Super Bowl LV.
 The Commanders and Buccaneers met in Tampa in Week 1 of the regular season, with the Buccaneers winning 37–20.
 This was the fourth playoff meeting between the two teams, with the Buccaneers holding a 2–1 series lead.
-In addition, this was Washington's first playoff game as the Commanders.
+In addition, this was Washington's first playoff game under the 'Commanders' nickname.

 The Buccaneers opened the scoring on a Chase McLaughlin 50-yard field goal on the first possession of the game.
 On the Commanders' first possession, they turned the ball over on downs after a Jayden Daniels pass to Austin Ekeler on fourth down fell incomplete from Tampa Bay's 20-yard line.
 After the Buccaneers punted, Washington scored on a Daniels pass to Dyami Brown to cap off a 9-minute, 17-play drive.
 After a successful Zane Gonzalez field goal, which made the score 10–3, Baker Mayfield led the Bucs down the field and scored on a 1-yard pass to Mike Evans, who was covered for most of the first half by rival Marshon Lattimore.
 This tied the score at 10–10 at halftime.